Lake San Marcos, California

-Lake San Marcos is a census-designated place (CDP) in the North County region of the San Diego metropolitan area.
-It is nominally independent of San Marcos proper, but functionally subservient to the city.
+Lake San Marcos is an unincorporated community in the North County region of the San Diego metropolitan area.
+For statistical purposes, the United States Census Bureau has defined the community as a census-designated place (CDP).
+Surrounded by the city of San Marcos, the county-governed area receives certain services from the city.

 History

-There is considerable evidence of human inhabitation of the area currently known as Lake San Marcos long before the Spanish establishment of the Mission San Diego de Alcala in A.D.
+There is considerable evidence of human inhabitation of the area long before the Spanish establishment of the Mission San Diego de Alcala in A.D.
 1769.
 Native American tribes lived and flourished near the San Luis Rey River in the Late Prehistoric period.
-Much of this area was originally part of Rancho Los Vallecito de San Marcos.
+Much of this area was originally part of Rancho Vallecitos de San Marcos.
 On April 22, 1840, Governor Juan Bautista Alvarado granted the 8,877-acre Rancho Los Vallecitos de San Marcos to Don Jose Maria Alvarado who married Lugarda Osuna, daughter of the owner of San Dieguito Rancho, Don Juan Maria Osuna.